souvik-077/LLM-RESEARCHES/DOCUMENTATION.md

 ### My Personal Reflection
 Going through nine datasets in one sitting was a lot, but it helped me see how they connect — like some datasets were made just to fix problems in older ones.
-I also went back and checked my numbers against the real papers instead of trusting my first draft, and found a couple I'd gotten slightly wrong.
+There's a lot to know about this, and I'm still learning how all the pieces fit together.

 ---